ZachChristensen28/ZachChristensen28.github.io/_posts/2023-10-30-splunk-hostname-tracking.md

 ## Conclusion

-With just a small amount of setup, you can enrich your data with hostnames that are time-specific.
-This way you can search an event from a few months ago and see what the hostname for that IP was at that time.
-This will provide great context during investigations and will save a lot of time and effort when trying to track down a hostname from a specific time period.
+With just a small amount of setup, you can enrich your data with hostnames that correspond to the timeframe you are looking at.
+This way, you can search for an event from a few months ago and see what the hostname for that IP was at that time.
+This will provide great context during investigations and save time and effort to track down a hostname from a specific period.